vinniefalco/LuaBridge/trunk/README.txt

 amount of common binary code in Luabridge.

-If L is a pointer to an instance of lua_State, the following code creates a Luabridge module for registering C++ functions and classes to L:
+If L is a pointer to an instance of lua_State, the following code creates a Luabridge scope for registering C++ functions and classes to L:

-	luabridge::module m(L);
+	luabridge::scope s(L);

 Functions can then be registered as follows:

-	m	.function("foo", &foo)
+	s	.function("foo", &foo)
 		.function("bar", &bar);

-The 'function' function returns a reference to m, so you can chain many function definitions together.
+The 'function' function returns a reference to s, so you can chain many function definitions together.
 The first argument is the name by which the function will be available in Lua, and the second is the function's address.
 Luabridge will automatically detect the number (up to 8, by default) and type